Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

 \subsection{Learning Dynamics using Hamiltonian Observables}

-Hamiltonian observables refer to the individual terms (observables) from the time-evolution generator (Hamiltonian) of the quantum wavefunction.
-These observables are obtained using the wavefunction by calculating the expectation values for the individual observable terms.
-For example, in the Ising model, the observables could include terms like $\sigma_z \sigma_z$ or $\sigma_z$ while in the Heisenberg model, they could include $\sigma_a \sigma_a$ (where $a \in \{x,y,z\}$) and $\sigma_z$.
-Using observables from the Hamiltonian, instead of the full wavefunction, as inputs and outputs for the FNO greatly enhances its scalability, as there are approximately $\text{poly}(n)$ terms in the former and $2^n$ terms in the latter.
+Hamiltonian observables refer to the individual operator terms that appear in the time-evolution generator (the Hamiltonian) of the system.
+In practice, we do not use these operators themselves as inputs to the model.
+Rather, we compute their expectation values with respect to the evolving quantum state and use those quantities as the actual inputs.
+For example, in the Ising model, the relevant operators include terms such as $\sigma_z \sigma_z$ and $\sigma_z$, while in the Heisenberg model they include $\sigma_a \sigma_a$ for $a \in \{x,y,z\}$ and $\sigma_z$.
+We evaluate the corresponding expectation values $\langle O_j \rangle_t = \langle \psi(t)|O_j|\psi(t)\rangle$ at each time step, which then form the real-valued input and output channels for the FNO.
+Using expectation values of Hamiltonian, instead of the full wavefunction, as inputs and outputs for the FNO greatly enhances its scalability, as there are approximately $\text{poly}(n)$ terms in the former and $2^n$ terms in the latter.
 This compression would allow us to train and make predictions with quantum systems that are too large or long to simulate directly, e.g., by using data from large quantum devices or wide tensor networks, from which we could then infer times longer than the devices' coherence time or past the tensor network's tractable depth, respectively.
 However, predicting future dynamics based on these partial observables presents a significant challenge, particularly without explicit knowledge of the underlying Hamiltonian.

 To evaluate the FNO's capabilities, we first considered the Ising Hamiltonian as described in Eq.~\eqref{equation:ising}, where $J_z$ and $h$ are randomly generated.
-Importantly, in this study, we focus on using random wavefunction states to calculate the expectation values of these observables, making the learning and prediction tasks for the FNO maximally general and, as a result, challenging.
+This introduces variability in the Hamiltonian parameters, ensuring that the learning task is general with respect to the Hamiltonian and hence challenging.
+Importantly, in this study, we focus on using random wavefunction states to calculate the expectation values of these observables.